mkh-dev/mkh-dev/README.md

 </p>

 ## ✨ About Me
-- i'm a Software Engineer Student at the Private Higher School of Engineering and Technology.<br>
+- I'm a Software Engineer Student at the Private Higher School of Engineering and Technology.<br>
-- i'm currently pursuing a degree in Computer Science Engineering.<br>
+- I'm currently pursuing a degree in Computer Science Engineering.<br>
-- i am an avid learner with a great passion for technology.<br>
+- I am an avid learner with a great passion for technology.<br>
-- i love to explore new domains and build innovative solutions to existing problems.
+- I love to explore new domains and build innovative solutions to existing problems.

 ## 📩 Contact
-feel free to connect with me!
+Feel free to connect with me!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/malek-khelil/)